-Our new S-Vector technology is the latest in a series of breakthroughs in magnet design that started decades ago at MED-EL.
+Introduced in early 2021, our S-Vector technology was the latest in a series of breakthroughs in magnet design that started decades ago at MED-EL.
 Since introducing our first multichannel cochlear implant in 1994, MED-EL has been recognized as the world leader in magnet technology.
 This is not only because our cochlear implants have provided outstanding MRI safety to recipients.* It is also thanks to the excellent track record of our devices: There has not been a single reported instance of magnet dislocation in MED-EL’s history.
 And that is only the beginning.

 Our SYNCHRONY cochlear implant revolutionized hearing implant magnet design when we introduced it in 2014.
 It was the world’s first rotatable, self-aligning diametric cochlear implant magnet, which enabled 3.0 Tesla MRI scans without magnet removal.** This important milestone was reached thanks to research and development efforts focused on two key aspects of implant design: the type of magnet and secure fixation.